Heart Failure and the Biventricular Pacemaker

 - After the leads are tested, the doctor will connect them to your pacemaker.
 Your doctor will determine the rate of your pacemaker and other settings.
 The final pacemaker settings are done after the implant using a special device called a "programmer."

-- The pacemaker implant procedure lasts one to five hours.
-A biventricular pacemaker typically takes longer.
+- The pacemaker implant procedure lasts one to two hours.
+A biventricular pacemaker may take longer.